acorg/slurm-pipeline/README.md

 this.
 It is up to the scripts to decide what to do (based on the `SP_*` environment variables) in those cases.

-`slurm-pipeline.py` prints an updated specification to `stdout`.
+`slurm-pipeline.py` prints an updated specification to `stdout` or to the file specified with `--output`.
 You will probably always want to save this to a file so you can later pass it to `slurm-pipeline-status.py`.
-If you forget to redirect `stdout`, information about the progress of the scheduled pipeline can be very difficult to recover (you may have many other jobs already scheduled, so it can be very hard to know which jobs were started by which run of `slurm-pipeline.py` or by any other method).
-So if `stdout` is a terminal, `slurm-pipeline.py` tries to help by writing the status specification to a temporary file (as well as `stdout`) and prints its location (to `stderr`).
+If you forget to redirect `stdout` (and don't use `--output`), information about the progress of the scheduled pipeline can be very difficult to recover (you may have many other jobs already scheduled, so it can be very hard to know which jobs were started by which run of `slurm-pipeline.py` or by any other method).
+So if `stdout` is a terminal, `slurm-pipeline.py` tries to help by writing the status specification to a temporary file (as well as `stdout`) and prints that file's location (to `stderr`).

 ### Why are all step scripts always executed?